 PREMIUM offers you the opportunity to attend various, practical, educational workshops and masterclasses hosted by experienced, external professionals.
 All workshops will be conducted in English, take approx. 2 to 3 hours, and take place at EDLAB (visit www.edlab.nl/premium for address and directions).
 Masterclasses resemble lectures, while workshops have a more interactive character.
 Either way, students are expected to actively participate.

 All PREMIUM students are required to attend the 3 mandatory workshops and 3 additional workshops of choice.
 Attendance is registered using signup sheets at the workshops.
 Please make sure to always sign the sheet, because your attendance cannot and will not be verified otherwise.
 Attending more workshops than the required amount is allowed, provided there are spots open.

 The mandatory workshops are specially designed for the PREMIUM programme to provide you with the basics for project work and the coaching trajectory.
 These workshops are considered fundamental to the programme and are therefore schedule at particular stages of the programme.
 More specifically, the workshops ‘Discover You Competences’, ‘Teamwork & Functioning Optimally’, and ‘Introduction to Project-Based Working’ are scheduled within the first two months of the programme because they will be most valuable the earlier in the programme you attend them.
 We advise all students to sign up for these workshops as soon as possible.

 - Discover Your Competences, by UM Career Services

-- Teamwork & Constructive Communication, by Susanne Maris
+- Teamwork & Functioning Optimally, by Susanne Maris (Maris et al)

 In order to supplement your development, project work, or future ambitions, PREMIUM offers you the chance to attend additional workshops.
 All students should choose 3 from the options below.